emojicode/emojicode.github.io/src/reference/types.md

 doesn’t bascially belong to this namespace but is *reachable* through this namespace.
 A type may actually even be reachable through multiple namespaces.

->!H The facts above play a very important role when importing other packages.

-Everywhere a type name is expected you can either just use the name of the type without explicitely specifying a namespace and the type will be assumed to be reachable thorugh the default namespace 🔴, or you can explicitely specify a namespace with the namespace accessor:
+Everywhere a type name is expected you can either just use the name of the type without explicitely specifying a namespace and the compiler will asumme that the type is reachable thorugh the default namespace 🔴, or you can explicitely specify a namespace with the namespace accessor:

 ```
 🔶 namespace name